At $1,599 with zero subscriptions, the Square Omni immediately becomes one of the more interesting launch monitors I’ve seen in a while.

 I love the no-subscription model.

-I love the idea of club data and impact detection without stickers.
+I love the idea of club data and esepcially impact detection.

 I love that it works indoors and outdoors.